tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 Firestore Web version 9 is a big advance.
 Load time is reduced by as much as 80%.
 I like that the documentation is written with `async await` instead of promises.

 I assume that you know the basics of Angular (nothing advanced is required).
-No CSS or styling is used, to make the code easier to understand.
+No Material or CSS is used, to make the code easier to understand.

 ## Collections and documents